ucdavis-bioinformatics-training/2020-mRNA_Seq_Workshop/data_reduction/project_setup_mm.md

 We'll put reference sequence, genome, etc. in the References directory.
 The results of all our slurm script will output .out and .err files into the slurmout folder.
 The results of our preprocessing steps will be put into the 01-HTS_Preproc directory.
 The next step after that will go into a "02-..." directory, etc. You can collect scripts that perform each step, and notes and metadata relevant for each step, in the directory for that step.
 This way anyone looking to replicate your analysis has limited places to search for the commands you used.
 In addition, you may want to change the permissions on your original 00-RawData directory to "read only", so that you can never accidentally corrupt (or delete) your raw data.
 We won't worry about this here, because we've linked in sample folders.

-## Questions you should now be able to answer.
+### Questions you should now be able to answer.

 1. How many reads are in the sample you checked?
 2. How many basepairs is R1, how many is R2?
 3. What is the name of the sequencer this dataset was run on?
-4. Which run number is this for that sequencing?
+4. Which run number is this for that sequencer?
 5. What lane was this ran on?
 6. Randomly check a few samples, were the all run the same sequencing, run, and lane?